-In Math II, students will build on concepts learned in Math I using operations to solve problems.
-Instruction will include decimals and powers of 10, understanding fractions, percents, operations with fractions: multiplication and division, as well as positive and negative numbers.
+Open to 9-10-11-12 2 credits In Math II, students will build on concepts learned in Math I using operations to solve problems.
+Instruction will include decimals and powers of 10, understanding fractions, percent, and operations with fractions: multiplication and division, as well as positive and negative numbers.
 Students will also explore Geometry concepts such as polygons and symmetry.